Crypto-Judaism: Early Mexico – 16th century

-Nuevo León (1590s to early 17th century)
+Northeastern Mexico (Nuevo León) (1590s to early 17th century)

 The colonization of New Spain took place as a northward expansion over increasingly harsh geography, in regions that were occupied by tribes angered at the encroachment; they formed loose confederations of indigenous peoples to resist the settlers.
 Spain financed the expansion by exploiting mineral wealth, enslaving, or forcing indigenous peoples to labor in mines.
 It established encomiendas for raising livestock, thereby displacing the local people.
 The indigenous peoples of the North-Eastern quadrant of New Spain (Nueva España) proved particularly resistant to colonial pressures.
 The Chichimec, Apache, and other tribes resisted conversion to Christianity and avoided being impressed as laborers or slaves on Spanish ranches and in mines.
 The Spanish believed such peoples made the frontier (frontera) a lawless region.

 Luis Carvajal y de la Cueva, a royal accountant, was a Portuguese New Christian.
 He received a royal charter from the Spanish Crown to settle Nuevo León, a large expanse of land in the hostile frontier.
 Because of the dangers and difficulties of this region, Carvajal y de la Cueva received an exemption in his charter from the usual requirement that he prove that all new settlers were "Old Christians" (of at least three generations) rather than recently converted Jews or Muslims.
 This exemption allowed people to go to Nuevo León who were legally barred from entering New Spain elsewhere.
 Carvajal was authorized to bring 100 soldiers and 60 laborers to New Spain; many have been documented as crypto-Jews.

 With Carvajal as governor, Monterrey was established as the center (now in the state of Nuevo León).
 Within a few years, some people reported to authorities in Mexico City that Jewish rites were being performed in the Northern Province and efforts to convert heathen indigenous peoples were lax.
 The principal economic activity of Carvajal and his associates seems to have been capturing Indians and selling them into slavery.
 Carvajal's Lieutenant Governor, Gaspar Castaño de Sosa, led a large expedition to New Mexico in 1591 in an effort to establish a colony.
 Castaño was arrested for this unauthorized expedition and sentenced to exile in the Philippines.
 The sentence was later reversed, but he had already been killed in the Molucca Islands when the Chinese slaves on his ship mutinied.